COVID-19 Update in Nigeria

-On the 30th of January 2022, 22 new confirmed cases and no death was recorded in Nigeria.
+On the 31st of January 2022, 158 new confirmed cases and 1 death were recorded in Nigeria.

 - Total Tests Carried out – 4,116,369